Nuxeo: Applications

 Typically, Nuxeo users build different types of information management for document management, case management, and digital asset management use cases.
 It uses schema-flexible metadata & content models that allows content to be repurposed to fulfill future use cases.

 Architecture

-Nuxeo Content Platform is a set of server-side and client-side software artifacts and tools that allow users to build, operate and maintain customized content management applications.
+Nuxeo platform is a set of server-side and client-side software artifacts and tools that allow users to build, operate and maintain customized content management applications.
 The platform is composed of several layers: